Deer Management

 Human and Ecological Threats from High Deer Populations

-With hunting prohibited in many CT municipalities, the high population of deer has become an extensive problem.
+With hunting prohibited in many Connecticut municipalities, the high population of deer has become an extensive problem.
 The surplus population of deer in suburban and urban locations may present a challenge for landscape maintenance and has the potential to impact the health and safety of school children, teachers, and staff.

 Deer are the primary host of the adult Blacklegged or Deer Tick (Ixodes scapularis) that transmits diseases, including Lyme, Babesiosis, and Anaplasmosis.
 Tick eradication options on daycare and K-8 school properties have been severely reduced, due to Connecticut’s ban on Environmental Protection Agency (EPA) registered pesticides.
 Discouraging deer populations on school properties is the first line of defense to reduce overall tick populations.